juancobo6/bond/README.md

 ### Output

-The output will be a JSON object that follows the structure you defined in the `format` variable.
+The output will be a dictionary that follows the structure you defined in the `format` variable.
 Example:

 ```json
 {